Valkoiset/Examples-of-my-code/README.md

 # Examples-of-my-code
-Some examples of using functions I've learned in Java
+Examples of using functions I've learned in Java